 33Across, Inc. and its corporate group affiliates (collectively, “33Across”) provides online publishers and marketers (our “Clients”) with a suite of products and technologies (“Products”, or “Technology”) that provide insights into how content is consumed and shared on their web sites, monetize this content, and drive incremental traffic.

 33Across provides Products that enable Clients to gain insights into how their content is being consumed and shared by end-users.
-Using browser cookie technology, end-user data is collected across multiple websites to provide these insights and consists of behavioral information regarding the web pages they visit and/or the actions they take on websites, such as copying or sharing content, clicking on hyperlinks or advertising on the page, or signing up for products or services offered by our Clients.
+Using two distinguishable browser technologies – traditional cookie-based and innovative cookie-less – end-user data is collected across multiple websites to provide these insights.
+The data collected consists of behavioral information regarding the web pages they visit and/or the actions they take on websites, such as copying or sharing content, clicking on hyperlinks or advertising on the page, or signing up for products or services offered by our Clients.
 We use the collected information to target and display advertisements that may be of interest to users.

 Some of our Products insert advertising from our partners on our Client websites.
 We record information that an ad was requested or shown, and any user interactions with the ad or the page where the ad appears.
 This information is used for analysis, reporting and troubleshooting.

 We categorize website visitors with similar characteristics or interests into non-personally identified data segments and offer these segments to our Clients, improving their ability to deliver more relevant advertising or analytics.
 For example, if a person expresses an interest in comedy films by visiting a page with related content, our Technology would help our Clients characterize other people who are likely to enjoy comedy films based on similarities in browsing or sharing behavior.

 We do not knowingly use information that comes from what we consider to be sensitive health information.
 We may use health-related segments that are inferred from data we collect but are not derived from sensitive health data.
 Click here for a list of the standard health-related segments that may be used by our platform.